abhcs/rtsched/README.md

 - a script for running the experiments and generating the associated data and images (see [exp.py](./exp.py))

-The tests have not been written with *real* performance in mind: for instance, we use arbitrary-precision Python integers instead of floats to err on the side of caution, and we use the number of iterations required by each algorithm as to measure performance in our experiments (not wall-clock time).
+The algorithms have not been implemented to optimize for *real* performance: for instance, we use arbitrary-precision Python integers instead of floats to err on the side of caution, and we use the number of iterations required by each algorithm as to measure performance in our experiments (not wall-clock time).
 These choices are justified because we really want to understand the *algorithms*, not the *implementations*.
 The number of iterations required for convergence is a property of the algorithm that is independent of the implementation.
 The repository should serve as a useful starting point for someone interested in developing schedulability tests that run quickly in *reality* (maybe use a language with good support for parallel programming).

 ## Requirements